Surgical Procedures: Small Bowel Resection

 - Loose clothes and underwear.

-- Incision and stoma care supplies, typically supplied by the hospital, your healthcare team or the stoma nurse/therapist.
+- Incision and stoma care supplies, often given to you by the hospital, your healthcare team or the stoma nurse/therapist.

 - Drainage, bleeding, pain, redness, swelling or warmth at your incision.